Movie Park Germany

 Excalibur doesn’t exactly fit within a Nickelodeon-themed land, but it’s without a doubt the best water ride in this area.
 Dora The Explorer’s log flume looks like it belongs on a funfair and the SpongeBob Splash Battle isn’t a beauty either.
 In fact, that’s the general feeling at Nickland: it is a fairly simple zone with cheap-looking scenery.

-Another water ride opened just one week before our visit.
-It’s not entirely new, though.
+Another water ride can be found near the park entrance.
 Area 51 – Top Secret is an updated version of Bermuda Triangle, the shoot-the-chutes that has been next to the park’s Main Street for years.
 Surprisingly, most scenes haven’t changed at all and the story remains vague.
 It seems as if they invested a lot of money in the ride’s technology, but theming remained mostly unchanged.
 That’s not necessarily bad (I always considered Bermuda Triangle as an excellent family attraction) but I really expected the renovation to be more profound.

 Movie Park has an enormous amount of family-friendly attractions.
 Nickland is filled with carousels and car rides for the youngest visitors and Santa Monica Pier has a similar purpose.
 The most striking examples are a Ferris wheel, a Disk’o Coaster and a cool jet ski carousel.
 The attraction lineup is okay, but Santa Monica Pier is rather unimpressive.
 Rides are standard, queues aren’t themed at all and the German version of the Pacific Ocean looks sad.
 The real Santa Monica Pier is a lot more interesting.